addyosmani/backbone-fundamentals/backbone-fundamentals.md

 describe('Tests for Todo', function() {
 ```

 Models should ideally have default values for attributes.
-This helps ensure that when creating instances without a value set for any specific attribute, a default one (e.g '') is used instead.
+This helps ensure that when creating instances without a value set for any specific attribute, a default one (e.g., an empty string) is used instead.
 The idea here is to allow your application to interact with models without any unexpected behavior.

 In the following spec, we create a new Todo without any attributes passed then check to find out what the value of the ```text``` attribute is.
-As no value has been set, we expect a default value of ```''``` to be returned.
+As no value has been set, we expect a default value of `''` to be returned.

 ```javascript
 it('Can be created with default values for its attributes.', function() {